George Panos

-George Panos was a record company executive and record label founder and owner.
+George Panos was an American record company executive and record label founder and owner.
 He was based in Hollywood, California.
 Prior to starting his own label and co-founding another, he worked for the Bihari Brothers in various positions with their record labels.

 Background

 Panos, a former navy veteran was sales manager for Crown Records for a period of seven years, and in 1967, he was the general manager sales chief.
 In 1968, Panos was promoted to the position of vice-president-general manager of the pressing division for the Crown and Custom labels, the subsidiaries of Kent / Modern Records in Los Angeles.